-Over the last 3 years, OFH has partnered with the Boys and Girls Clubs who serve those at the greatest risk for food insecurity.
+Over the last three years, OFH has partnered with the Boys and Girls Clubs who serve those at the greatest risk for food insecurity.
 OFH delivered several pilot nutrition and wellness programs, including a yoga component.
-During that time OFH discovered that 85% of the club kids did not eat breakfast, and sometimes lunch for a variety of reasons.
+During that time OFH discovered that 85% of the clubs' kids did not eat breakfast and sometimes lunch for a variety of reasons.

-In the first quarter of 2019 OFH launched five, 4 week long "BestSelf4Kids" pilots in Boys and Girls Clubs in Salt Lake City, UT; Salem, NH; and Lawrence, MA; funded by a grant from the Isagenix Corporation Legacy Foundation.
-In the first quarter OFH provided 2166 exceptionally high quality, shelf stable and easily portable nutrition daily to 498 participant children, along with healthy eating education and cooking lessons as well as increased mind/body wellness awareness through yoga practice.
+In the first quarter of 2019 OFH launched five four-week long "BestSelf4Kids" pilots in Boys and Girls Clubs in Salt Lake City, UT; Salem, NH; and Lawrence, MA funded by a grant from the Isagenix Corporation Legacy Foundation.
+In the first quarter, OFH provided 2166 exceptionally high quality, shelf-stable and easily portable nutrition daily to 498 participant children.
+This was alongside healthy eating education and cooking lessons, as well as increased mind and body wellness awareness through yoga practice.

 - When the kids learned about the difference between high fructose corn syrup and real sugar, and how to look at ingredients labels, it was their best class.
 Days after that, they were talking about it to other members, and asking about the sugar in the snack we provide daily.
 That information is going to stick with them for a long time.
 Terra Bueno, Director Murray Club